Skip to content

 The @openapi decorator attaches OpenAPI metadata to an Azure Function route.
 This metadata is collected to generate the OpenAPI spec using get_openapi_json() and get_openapi_yaml().

-from azure_functions_openapi.errors import (
+from azure_functions_openapi.openapi import (

 )

-from azure_functions_openapi.server_info import get_server_info_dict
+from azure_functions_openapi.swagger_ui import render_swagger_ui

 Parameters